 Clasp your hands behind your thighs and roll onto your back.

-Then, use momentum and your core muscles to roll you up to a seated position.
+Then, use momentum and your core muscles to roll yourself up to a seated position.
 Option to lift your hands, extending them away from your body.

 Hold the extended position for a moment.
 Then place your hands behind your thighs and repeat the roll.